tienngthth/car-share-system/READMEInstruction.md

 # Car-Share-System
 #Instruction

-1. Connect to GCP
+1. Make sure you have installed CLoud SQL proxy to connect to GCP
-2. Run each of these 3 files seperately in order: run1.sh, run2.sh, run3.sh
+2. Run each of these 3 files seperately in order ( /cloudcar): run1.sh, run2.sh, run3.sh
 3. Access to Web app at localhost:5000 , please use Google Chrome Browser

 ---------------------------------------------------